 - Assessing retrospective exposures

 - Preparing chemical and radiological exposure assessment protocols

 - Designing and testing chemical and radiological dose assignment protocols

 - Reconstructing retrospective plant operations and health and safety programs

-Because comprehensive dose histories were included in the analysis, the Rocketdyne/AI assessment was unique.
+The Rocketdyne/AI assessment was unique because comprehensive dose histories were included in the analysis.
 Without considering all sources of occupational exposure, an incorrect characterization of worker exposure could have occurred with the potential to bias epidemiologic results.
 This research was published in Health Physics: The Radiation Safety Journal.